Rand Paul accuses ‘80s pop star Richard Marx of ‘advocating violence’ in praising attacker

 Mr. Paul blasted the tech giant for allowing the tweet to linger, suggesting that Republicans and conservatives should consider abandoning the platform.

 “This is a private company that basically hates conservatives, hates Republicans.
 They don’t want us on there,” he said.
-“And, ultimately, the answer, maybe, is Republicans need to just quit.
+“Ultimately, the answer, maybe, is Republicans need to just quit.
 We just need to leave it, because, every day, they allow hundreds, if not thousands of people to wish me and my family violence.”

 Mr. Marx had criticized the senator for declining to be vaccinated against COVID-19.

-Mr. Paul, an ophthalmologist, said he has some natural immunity already after battling the virus last year.
+Mr. Paul, an ophthalmologist, said he has natural immunity already after battling the virus last year.

 “He‘s an irrational idiot.
 He‘s angry because I’m not getting vaccinated,” Mr. Paul said.
 “Well, guess what?
 In India, there’s not enough vaccines.
 Do you think we should be debating whether people in India should be getting the vaccine who have already had the disease, or whether we should save the vaccine for those who have not gotten the disease?”